 Research is at the core of Carnegie Mellon and touches nearly every corner of the university.
 Faculty members at the Qatar campus are actively engaged in projects that have local, regional and international significance.

-Most faculty members contribute to the CMU-Q body of work through studies funded by the Qatar National Research Fund (QNRF) and internal seed research funds.
+Most faculty members contribute to the CMU-Q body of work through studies funded by the Qatar National Research Fund (QNRF) and internal seed research grants.

 Research seminar series

 Water security and sustainability in Qatar is a critical issue, since the only source of drinking water is the desalinated seawater from the Arabian Gulf.
 Water quality and safety is a key component of water security.
 This project aims to isolate and use bacteriophages as biomonitoring tools in wastewater treatment plants to validate the efficacy of the treatment process.

 Annette Vincent is the program director of biological sciences and the lead principal investigator for this project.
 The principal investigators include CMU-Q’s Valentin Ilyin and Basem Shomar from HBKU’s Qatar Environment and Energy Research Institute.